JoseArias31/Git-and-GitHub/README.md

 -git config --global init.defaultBranch main in  this case, the new branch name will be "main"

-However, we need to delete the branch created with the git init command about, so the git folder or repository created is hidden, we need to enable hidden forlders and remove it manualuy, after that, run git init with the new branch "main"
+However, we need to delete the branch created with the git init command about, so the git folder or repository created is hidden, we need to enable hidden folders and remove it manually, after that, run git init with the new branch "main"

 *3 ways in Git.